jyellick/obc-docs/whitepaper.md

 Figure 2 below shows the reference architecture aligned in 3 categories: Membership, Blockchain, and Chaincode.
 These categories are a logical structure, not a physical depiction of partitioning of components into separate processes, address spaces or (virtual) machines.

-Some of these components will be built from the ground up; some will use existing open source code as appropriate, and some will just interface with existing services to fulfill the required functions.
+Some of these components will be built from the ground up; some will use existing open-source code as appropriate, and some will just interface with existing services to fulfill the required functions.

 ![Reference architecture](images/refarch.png)
 Figure 2:  Open Blockchain Reference architecture

 The Membership category provides services for managing identity, privacy, and confidentiality on the network.
 Participants register to get identities, which will enable the Attribute Authority to issue security keys to transact.
 Reputation Manager enables auditors to see transactions pertaining to a participant.
 Of course, auditors will have to be granted proper access authority by the participants.

 Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
-The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
-Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.
+The data structures are optimized to provide the efficient schemes for maintaining the world state replication.
+Different consensus algorithms guaranteeing strong consistency (tolerating misbehavior with BFT, tolerating delays and outages with crash-tolerance, or tolerating censorship with proof-of-work) may be plugged in and configured per deployment.

-Chaincode services are a secured and lightweight way to sandbox the chaincode execution on the validators.
+Chaincode services are a secured and lightweight way to sandbox the chaincode execution on the nodes.
 The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang (ready), Java (planned), and Node.js (planned).
 Other languages can be enabled if required.

 #### MEMBERSHIP